kdeldycke/kevin-deldycke-blog/content/2007/mandriva-20070-screenshots-3d-desktop.md

 ![opengl-software-and-3d-desktop-flicker-bug.jpg]({attach}opengl-software-and-3d-desktop-flicker-bug.jpg)

-As you can see there is still some bugs but I had to test many softwares to find one which had problems with the 3D desktop.
+As you can see there is still some bugs but I had to test many software to find one which had problems with the 3D desktop.
 Except [Celestia](https://www.shatters.net/celestia), everything was working as usual.
-Beside this, I just had to redefine some shotcuts in [Compiz](https://compiz.org) (to match the default KDE shortcuts) and I was feeling at home! :)
+Beside this, I just had to redefine some shortcuts in [Compiz](https://compiz.org) (to match the default KDE shortcuts) and I was feeling at home! :)